 - An active Moesif-Stripe integration

-- You will require the Moesif and Stripe integration to be configured and active.
+- You will require the Moesif and Stripe integration to be configured and active for taking Stripe payments.

 - An active billing meter